e1iaas/e1iaas/README.md

 # Elias Ekberg Gasper 🐸💻

-Self-taught backend & data engineer based in Sweden.
-I build production-grade applications with Python, Django, and PostgreSQL — focused on data pipelines, semantic search, and AI-powered backends.
+Backend & Data Engineer (self-taught) based in Sweden.
+I build production-grade applications using Python, Django, and PostgreSQL, with a focus on data pipelines, semantic search, and AI-powered backends.

+My current live application: https://www.mobelquery.com

 Currently open to **remote backend or data engineering roles**.
 ---

+## Impact

+• Built and deployed a full-stack semantic search system handling real product data
+• Designed an end-to-end ETL pipeline from raw data → processed → vector search
+• Implemented cosine similarity search directly in PostgreSQL using pgvector
+• Deployed backend on AWS EC2 with Nginx + Gunicorn
+• Reduced reliance on in-memory FAISS by moving to persistent database search

 ## What I'm Building